 brantford | Also available in waterloo

-Beginning in September 2017, you can also take our direct-entry Forensic Psychology Specialization, which gives you a broad overview of psychology with an added focus on the role of psychology in the criminal justice system.
+In Brantford, the opportunity to work one-on-one with research-active faculty and community will allow to apply in class knowledge to real-world experiences.
+We also offer a direct-entry Forensic Psychology Specialization, which provides a broad overview of psychology with an added focus on the role of psychology in the criminal justice system.

 The Forensic Psychology Specialization brings together the fields of psychology and criminology.
 It explores how psychology can help us better understand crime, criminals, victims and the law, asking questions such as: What are the best ways to assess, treat and manage criminal and antisocial behaviour?
 What makes a person fit to stand trial?
 How accurate is eyewitness testimony?
 How do juries make their decisions?